Flipped non-associative polynomial rings and the Cayley-Dickson construction: Abstract

 \section{Abstract}

-We introduce and study flipped non-associative polynomial rings which all Cayley--Dickson algebras naturally appear as quotients of.
-In particular, this extends the classical construction of the complex numbers (and quaternions) as a quotient of a (skew) polynomial ring to the octonions, and beyond.
+We introduce and study flipped non-associative polynomial rings.
+In particular, we show that all Cayley--Dickson algebras naturally appear as quotients of a certain type of such rings; this extends the classical construction of the complex numbers (and quaternions) as a quotient of a (skew) polynomial ring to the octonions, and beyond.
 We also extend some classical results on algebraic properties of Cayley--Dickson algebras by McCrimmon to a class of flipped non-associative polynomial rings.